-We also investigated possible sex differences in the effect of rbfox1-deficiency using the rbfox1^{sa15940} line.
-In a second batch of experiments, in which fish were separated by sex before and during the behavioural tests, we did not find differences in behaviour between males and females for any genotype (and mutant fish did not show hyperactivity, nor clear thigmotaxis, but they showed alterations in social behaviour (Supplementary Figure 7A,B and C).
-We observed behavioural differences between the groups of TL WT from the first and second batch (Supplementary Figure 7D) that might explain the different results obtained in these two batches.
+We also investigated potential sex differences in the effects of rbfox1-deficiency using the rbfox1^{sa15940} line.
+In a second batch of experiments, fish were segregated by sex before and during the behavioural tests.
+We did not observe any significant variations in behaviour between males and females within the mutant groups, and only slight differences in locomotion during the initial step of the VMSP among the WT fish, where WT females travelled shorter distances and exhibited lower swimming speeds compared to WT males (Supplementary Figure 6).
+In this second batch, encompassing analyses of males, females, and combined groups, the mutant fish did not show hyperactivity or distinct thigmotaxis.
+However, alterations in social behaviour were evident in both VMSP and shoaling tests (Supplementary Figure 7A, B and C).
+Furthermore, we observed behavioural differences between the TL WT groups from the first and second batches

+(Supplementary Figure 7D), which could potentially account for the different outcomes obtained in these two batches..